 PENALTY: If a court finds the denial was arbitrary or capricious, it may order the custodian to pay court costs and attorney fees, and, in addition, can add a penalty of up to \$25 for each day access was improperly denied to be paid to the applicant.
 Violations also are punishable as misdemeanors.
+Such criminal sanctions may only be sought by a state prosecutor, not private citizens.

-Juvenile Records C. R. S. 19-1-100+
+Juvenile Records C.R.S. § 19-1-101+